jamigibbs/sf-lwc-docs-diff-docs/source/index.html.md

 # LWC Docs Diff

-This document highlights changes or updates made in the [Salesforce Component Reference](https://developer.salesforce.com/docs/component-library/overview/components) document for **Lightning Web Components**.
+These docs highlights changes or updates made in the [Salesforce Component Reference](https://developer.salesforce.com/docs/component-library/overview/components) documentation and specifications for **Lightning Web Components**.
 The diffs are generated using the [sf-lwc-docs-diff](https://github.com/jamigibbs/sf-lwc-docs-diff) script.

+When a new diff is found, a new section will be created with each component that has had content added, removed, or updated.
+It's possible that this is not an exhuastive list so make sure to check the official docs before relying on this.

-# Feb 5, 2021
+# Updates: Feb 5, 2021

 ## lightning-button